 Since then, Samsung has come out with its own modern take on the flip phone, and while the Z Flip series wasn’t brimming with the same nostalgia as the Razr, over four iterations it’s grown to be one of the best foldable phones around.

-Three years on and it feels we’re overdue an update to the Razr.
-Now, Motorola has delivered a phone that sheds some of its nostalgia-driven design and mid-range specs for something that feels more akin to a true high-end smartphone.
+Now, Motorola has delivered a phone that sheds some of its nostalgia-driven design and mid-range specs for something that feels more akin to a true high-end smartphone – a trend that has continued with the Motorola Razr 40 Ultra in 2023, completely ditching the old Motorola Razr feel.

 Design and display